 This means that whatever your preference, wherever you happen to be, you are able to access the platform whenever you need to.
 Total access like this means you can review changes, requests, progress and respond to client tags as well as update with your own ideas or tasks for yourself or your team.

 The free account is likely enough for smaller teams and you as many project boards as you like which includes unlimited cards and lists as well as the ability to add as many team members as you need.
-Your only real limitations, in terms of getting things done, is attachments are limited to 10mb and you can only have one Power-Up per board.
+Your only real limitations, in terms of getting things done, are attachments are limited to 10MB and you can only have one Power-Up per board.

-Business Class is $9.99 month and includes everything the Gold plan does plus 250mb attachments and unlimited Power-Ups.
+Business Class is $9.99 a month and includes everything the Gold plan does plus 250MB attachments and unlimited Power-Ups.